anpaza/ugears/libs/useful/README.md

+libuseful is a cross-platform library of useful functions.

+Its low resource usage and small footprint makes it extremely helpful in microcontroller systems.

+For documentation, see header files: include/useful/*.h.

-   Copyright 2010-2020 Andrey Zabolotnyi <zapparello@ya.ru>
+   Copyright 2010-2020 by Andrey Zabolotnyi <zapparello@ya.ru>

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.